 - Naoufal Mahfoudi (up to Oct 2019): PhD student, with expertise on experimentation in the R2lab wireless testbed.

-- Houssam Elbouanani (from Dec 2019): PhD student, with expertise on network monitoring.
+- Houssam Elbouanani (from Dec 2019): PhD student, with network monitoring skills.

 - Houssam Elbouanani (Mar – Aug 2019): M.Sc. student from UCA Ubinet on traffic measurement, see [rel-5].